Features

 - wind speed

 are all selected within realistic limits relative to each other to make a cohesive whole.
-All of the properties for all of the clouds are monitored as a set to ensure that all of the properties have enough representation but not too much.
+Whilst the clouds are sculpted for beauty, the realism is strictly adhered to.

 Special Environments